Do you want to know how to fix your posture postpartum?

 - Keep your head up and do not look down at all times

-- Don’t slouch, bring your baby up toward your breast (Remember you are the queen and your baby comes to you)
+- Don’t slouch, bring your baby up toward your breast (Remember you are the queen and your baby comes to you).
+I found that this nursing pillow works wonders!

 - Keep your shoulder blades retracted from time to time